What Is a Vet Assistant and What Do Vet Assistants Do?

 State Number of Jobs Annual mean wage

 When looking at the breakdown of vet assistant salaries geographically, it’s important to consider the cost of living.
-Generally, states with higher costs of living will offer wages higher than the national average, and those with a lower cost of living will offer wages that fall below national averages.
+Generally, states with higher costs of living offer wages higher than the national average, and those with lower costs of living offer wages that fall below national averages.

-According to the Missouri Economic Research and Information Center (MERIC), in August 2023, the most affordable states in which to live are Mississippi, Oklahoma, Kansas, Missouri, and Alabama.
-The most expensive regions in the United States are Hawaii, the District of Columbia, Massachusetts, California, and New York.
+According to the Missouri Economic Research and Information Center (MERIC 2024), the most affordable states in which to live are West Virginia, Kansas, Oklahoma, Alabama, and Mississippi.
+The most expensive regions in the United States are Hawaii, the District of Columbia, Alaska, California, and Massachusetts.

-Here’s a detailed breakdown of the number of vet assistants employed and the expected salary ranges by state, according to the BLS (May 2022).
+Here’s a detailed breakdown of the number of vet assistants employed and the expected salary ranges by state—the latest BLS data available as of July 2024.

 Vet Assistant Employment & Salary by State